 For internal communicators, it’s a matter of using employee data to improve communications strategy.
 For example, if data shows that your business has an increasing proportion of younger employees, you’ll need more visual, interactive channels (like video alerts) to reach them.

 Or, if the business is showing a trend towards field-based, remote, or shift workers, the timing, format, and device compatibility of messages will be critical.
 There’s no point in sending time-sensitive, desktop-only notifications to shift workers using mobile devices for their job.

 Business intelligence tools take the heavy-lifting out of this by consolidating and simplifying reporting data, to predict future campaign effectiveness.

 The other side: How internal communications maximizes data

 But it’s not all one-way.
 Creative use of internal communications helps data scientists maximize the value of their work.
 After all, what better way is there to showcase the fruits of data than to share information across the workforce?

-Internal communications makes a great canvas for data visualization – promoting results, achievements and progress on multiple channels that reach everyone.
+Internal communications make an excellent canvas for data visualization – promoting results, achievements, and progress on multiple channels that reach everyone.

 Big data and internal communications make excellent partners – the yin and the yang, the bacon and eggs, the moon and the stars.
 Alone they’re mighty, but together they’re magnificent.